 The 5751 is a great tube for shaping your tone, giving you a higher level of control over the warmth of your high end and clarity of your midrange.
 For more gain, switch to a 12AX7.

-12AX7 tubes are very common in guitar tube amps from Fender and Vox among others.
+12AX7 tubes are very common in guitar tube amps from Fender and Vox among others (I like the Monoprice tube amp myself).
 The cleans have more clarity and gain, and overdrive modes have more crunch.
 Swap your tubes out for these for tone transformation.

 High power and low distortion make the KT88 more popular with hi-fi amps than guitar amps.
 They are regularly used to replace 6550 tubes when seeking a cleaner tone.
 It’s also one of the largest tubes in its class and capable of handling higher voltages.

 You know this tube whether you knew it or not.
 The 6L6 is THE sound of rock and roll – the Fender amp sound, with a low to medium gain clip great for rhythm.
 The 6L6 has also found widespread popularity in many other applications as well.

 The 6V6 is the sound of the Fender Tweed amp, with a reduced low end compared to the 6L6.
 It also has the longest active production lifetime of any other electronic component, having been in continuous production for over 80 years!

 The 2A3 has a wide dynamic range like the 6550, but with a lower power and lower volume, and also an impressible low noise floor, making it better for use in preamps.

 The EL34 is the classic sound of the British Invasion, finding common use in Marshall amps, Orange amps, and many others.
 Their memorable sound is characterized by greater distortion at lower power than other octal tubes.